-A - This likely is the Flood pit noted in the historical documents.
-The south side of the pit butts up to a 5 foot rock ledge which runs about east - west across the site for about 60 meters.
+A - Flood Pit.
+This likely is the pit noted in the historical documents.
+The pit occurs in an east - west trending topographic low about 25 meters wide between various outcroppings.
+The Flood showings occur on a rocky point projecting south into Misema Lake, rising about 9 meters above water level.
+Most of the shore surrounding the point is wave washed bedrock or local talus.
+The pit outline is about 3.7 meters by 3.7 meters with the northern end being about 1 meter deep of water probably slumped in, and the south side being about 2 meters deep of water.
+The south side butts up to a foot rock ledge which runs about east - west across the site for about 60 meters.
 The sides of the pit slope up 1 to 2 meters above water level with most of the broken rock material piled around the west and north sides.
-Outcrop in the pit area is previously mapped (Hogg et al 1962) as a diorite to quartz diorite.
-The pit appears to have been cited at an intersection of an east west deformation with a north-south quartz filled fracture set trending at about 355°, roughly paralleling a 350° to 355° trendind diabase dike immediately to the west.
+These piles are now covered with mosses and humus.
+The outcrop in the pit area is previously mapped (Hogg et al 1962) as a diorite to quartz diorite.
+A diabase dike occurs immediately to the west of the pit area mapped as trending at about 350° to 355°.
+The pit appears to have been dug/blasted down on the intersection of an east west deformation with a north-south quartz filled fracture set trending at about 355°, roughly paralleling the diabase dike to the west.